 - Cool and Store: Allow the lemon curd to cool to room temperature, then cover it with plastic wrap directly on the surface to prevent a skin from forming.
 Refrigerate the curd for at least 2 hours before using or until it is fully chilled and set.

 - Store the lemon curd in an airtight container or mason jars in the refrigerator for up to two weeks.
-It can also be frozen for up to three months.
-Thaw it in the refrigerator overnight before using it.

 - Avoid keeping fruit curd or citrus fillings in metal containers, as the acid in lemons can react with the metal.
-Eggs can react with metals such as aluminum, causing them to turn green.
+Eggs can also react with metals such as aluminum, causing them to turn green.

 How to Make Lemon Curd